Design Review & Assistance

 Pre-construction represents the first opportunity to prevent problems, ensure best value, and maximize the performance of your building envelope.
 With over a half century of experience in the industry, our team of professionals can enhance your design process through the practical application of over a half century of experience.
 Our staff has a clear understanding of details that ensure the long-term performance of your masonry assemblies in particular and your building envelope in general, which ensures the delivery of best value for the project.

 With an ever-increasing interest in building envelope performance, energy efficiency, and indoor air quality, the building envelope has become a central focus of design and construction.
-Air and vapor barriers, primary and secondary seals, weatherlines, rain screens, exterior cladding and water management have made the science and technology of building envelopes more, not less, complex.
+Air and vapor barriers, primary and secondary seals, weather lines, rain screens, exterior cladding and water management have made the science and technology of building envelopes more complex than ever.

 Our extensive experience in the design, construction and forensic analysis of various building envelope systems, combined with our ongoing research and development of new systems (including panelization) puts us in a unique position to assist with the selection of envelope components appropriate to your particular needs.